 With five casinos set to go live with PA online gambling, let’s take a look at some key questions and information about where Hollywood Casino, Sugar House and the state as a whole stand.

 Casinos are at different stages with software partners

 Both SugarHouse and the Hollywood Casino — like all the other casinos that have been approved for online gambling — are authorized to offer both online poker and an online casino.
-Longtime partners Rush Street Interactive will serve as the software provider to SugarHouse Casino.
+Rush Street Gaming will use their in-house tech division Rush Street Interactive as the software provider to SugarHouse Casino.

 Prior to the September 12th PGCB meeting, things were a bit less clear for Hollywood Casino/Penn National Gaming, with some speculation that the casino could partner with SG Digital.
 However, during the hearing, the company revealed that they were partnering with IGT on their software casino platform.

 More approvals likely coming for October